RAF Nuthampstead

-Royal Air Force Station Nuthampstead or more simply RAF Nuthampstead is a former Royal Air Force station in England.
+Royal Air Force Nuthampstead or more simply RAF Nuthampstead is a former Royal Air Force station in England.
 The airfield is located mostly in Hertfordshire between the villages of Nuthampstead and Anstey and the hamlet of Morrice Green in Hertfordshire and Langley, Lower Green and Clavering Park Wood in Essex.
 The eastern part of the airfield including part of the East-West Runway, the Fuel Store, the dispersal areas of 600 and 601 Squadrons and the northeastern perimeter track were all in Essex.
 RAF Nuthampstead is located four miles to the east of the A10 Hertford to Royston road.

 History

 USAAF use

 Construction began in 1942 with the facility being built by the 814th and 630th Engineer Battalions of the US Army for the United States Army Air Forces (USAAF) Eighth Air Force.
 Nuthampstead was assigned USAAF designation Station 131.
 Two T-2 hangars were constructed with the technical site consisting largely of Nissen huts were situated to the west of the airfield and dispersed within the small village of Nuthampstead.

 During the construction of the airfield, rubble from the blitzed areas of East London and Coventry were used for the foundations and even today, farmers occasionally turn up bricks still bearing fragments of their original wallpaper or paintwork or perhaps the remains of a wall light switch still attached.